SehwanHong/Artificial-Intelligence/MobileNet/index.md

 ![mobilenet structure](./mobilenetStructure.png)

 MobileNet structure is built on depthwise separable convolutions except for the first layer which is a full convolution.
-All layers are followed by a batch normalization and ReLU non-lineality with the exception of the final fully convolutional layer which has no nonlinearity and feeds into a softmax layer for classification.
+All layers are followed by a batch normalization and ReLU non-lineality with the exception of the final fully connected layer which has no nonlinearity and feeds into a softmax layer for classification.
 Downsampling is handled with strided convolution in the depthwise convolutions as well as in the first layer.
 A final average pooling reduces spatial resolution into 1 before the fully connected layer.
 Counting depthwise and pointwise convolutions as separate layers, MobileNet has 28 layers.

 |Standard Convolutional layer | Depthwise Separable Convolutional Layer|
 |-----------:|:-----------|